grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 **To deploy the updated Jsonnet:**

 1. Install the updated monitoring mixin

-   1. Add the dashboards to Grafana.
+   a.
+Add the dashboards to Grafana.
 The dashboards replace your Cortex dashboards and continue to work for monitoring Cortex deployments.
       > **Note:** Resource dashboards are now enabled by default an require additional metrics sources.
       > To understand the required metrics sources, refer to [Additional resource metrics]({{< relref "../operators-guide/visualizing-metrics/requirements.md#additional-resource-metrics" >}}).

-   1. Install the recording and alerting rules into the ruler or a Prometheus server.
+   b.
+Install the recording and alerting rules into the ruler or a Prometheus server.
 1. Replace the import of the Cortex Jsonnet library with the Mimir Jsonnet library.
    For example:
    ```jsonnet